Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 ## Consuming via source

-In ecosystems where there is no defacto standard for packaging developers are left to come up with their own solutions for sharing code.
+In ecosystems where there is no defacto standard for packaging, developers are left to come up with their own solutions for sharing code.
 In C, C++, and Objective-C codebases for example it is not uncommon to see developers using Git sub-modules or vendoring in entire snapshots of third party libraries.

 Recently in the C++ community we've seen more efforts to formulate a standard approach to code-reuse.
 A good example is [vcpkg](https://github.com/Microsoft/vcpkg).
 In the iOS community we see solutions like [CocoaPods](https://cocoapods.org/).